peterjaap/magerun-addons/README.md

     </config>

 Note that the SSH config doesn't have a password option.
 This is because usually authentication is done through SSH keys anyway.
 Besides that, it is not possible to pass a password argument to the rsync package.
+The port option is optional, it defaults to 22.
 Also note that the path can be set both relative (without a leading slash) as well as absolute (with a leading slash).

     $ n98-magerun.phar media:sync